 The scope of the First Amendment merely affords protection against government persecution and prosecution.

-The list of consequences for the average asshole entirely outside of the scope of the First Amendment includes (but is not limited to): Social shunning, withdrawal of political support or paid sponsors, termination of employment or work opportunities, and protests.
+The list of consequences for the asshole entirely outside of the scope of the First Amendment includes (but is not limited to): Social shunning, withdrawal of political support or paid sponsors, eviction from a public building or event, awkward family gatherings, loss of friends, termination of employment or work opportunities, and protests.

 The “special baby” making a scene lacks self-awareness